11 Gold Coast restaurants with epic water views

 For sandy-feet, literally ON the beach dining, Currumbin Beach Vikings Surf Life Saving Club takes the cake.

 While its charm lies mostly in the location, it’s the quality, wallet-friendly fare that keeps locals and visitors coming back for more.

-The Beach Shack, Currumbin
+The Beach Shack | Currumbin

-More cafe than restaurant, The Beach Shack in Currumbin still deserves pride of place on the list for its undeniably beautiful views and the fact it’s licenced, which we all knows equals a perfect lunch locale.
+More cafe than restaurant, The Beach Shack in Currumbin still deserves pride of place on the list for its undeniably beautiful views and the fact it’s licensed, which we all knows equals a perfect lunch locale.

 It’s also casual enough that should you want to wander straight over from a swim with your towel wrapped around your waist, no-one will bat an eyelid.

-Order an acai bowl or corn fritters with bacon from their all day breakfast menu or refuel after a surf with a tasty burger or barramundi and chips.
+Order an acai bowl or corn fritters with bacon from their all-day breakfast menu or refuel after a surf with a tasty burger or barramundi and chips.

-And if that’s not enough, check out the best Gold Coast restaurants by precinct.
+Still hungry?
+Check out the best Gold Coast restaurants by precinct.